 You’ve mentioned that chefs should not be defined by their gender — purely based on your cooking — do you think there’s sense of feminity in your food?

 When you first started out at Hisa Franko you were also a new mother.
-Did you think that informed your cooking a little?
+Do you think that informed your cooking a little?

 Of course.
-There are many factors, but there is one is very objective.
-When you are pregnant or a young mother you don’t really travel for food because you are already working, which takes a lot of time, then you have your children, which takes up the rest of your time.
+There are many factors, but there is one that’s very objective.
+When you are pregnant, or a young mother you don’t really travel for food because you are already working, which takes a lot of time, then you have your children, which takes up the rest of your time.

-Then of course, personally I think that the hormonal changes during pregnancy really changes a woman.
-I think she becomes a lot more sensible and more precise with flavours.
+Then of course I think that the hormonal changes during pregnancy really affects a woman.
+I think she becomes a lot more sensible, and more precise with flavours.
 Even more disciplined.
 It helps you to cook better for sure.

-Did your cooking evolve from that point onwards?
+Did your cooking evolve from that point on?

 A lot!
 If I compare Hisa Franko last, and this year — it has been an immense step forward.
-Because when you cook from yourself spontaneously, the way you plate the way you combine flavours, this is a very personal thing.
+Because when you cook spontaneously, the way you plate and the way you combine flavours becomes a very personal thing.

-People are always evolving, which influences the cooking a lot.
-So between the two years, it’s almost unrecognisable.
+People are always evolving.
+So between the two years, my cooking has become almost unrecognisable.
 It’s still Ana — strong flavours and a lot of contrasts — but the difference is really big.
-I could never cook the same things I was cooking last year or the year before again.
+I could never cook the same things I was making last year or the year before again.
 If we’re sitting here again next year, I’ll tell you the same thing.

 Was there a point in your career where you consciously decided: “This is my style of cooking”?

-You never say it out loud, of course, but it happens when you talk to a guest who is unhappy.
+You never say it out loud, of course, but it happens when you speak to a guest who is unhappy.

 Three years ago — this was after Chef’s Table — we had a couple of older, French people come in.
 I had just come out of the kitchen in my chef’s jacket, and one of them asked if I was the chef.
 When I said yes, he said, “[the meal] was the worst thing that could happen to us.
 It was a horrible meal.”

 I didn’t believe it.
-I think we were already a very strong restaurant at that point.
-Then he leaned really close — spittle flying everywhere — and began insulting me in a way that was brutal.
+In my opinion, we were already a very strong restaurant at that point.
+Then he leaned really close — spittle flying everywhere — and began insulting me brutally.

 He didn’t let me get a single word in.
-He started saying how he frequented three Michelin-starred restaurants, and how he was always at places like Pierre Gagnaire…
+He started explaining how he frequented three Michelin-starred restaurants, and how he was always at places like Pierre Gagnaire…

 So I had to defend myself, I told him, “I didn’t ask you to come here.
 This is the way I cook, this is the way I express myself.
 If you didn’t like it, you can leave the restaurant without paying, but there is no reason to insult me.

-From time to time you get difficult clients, clients who are close-minded.
+From time to time you get difficult clients, people who are close-minded.
 It happens because cooking is a very personal thing.
 I adore French cuisine, I adore Pierre Gagnaire, but I don’t want to cook like him.
-This was the first time I said that out loud, that “this is the way I think, and this is the way I cook” … But then after that I cried.
+This was the first time I said that out loud: “this is the way I think, and this is the way I cook” … But then after that I cried.

 So no compromises when it comes to the food?